Hell of the North Cotswolds

 JUNIOR AWARD DRAW

-The organisers in conjunction with WHYTE BIKES have donated a 2015 Whyte 603 hardtail cross-country mountain bike as first prize.
+The organisers in conjunction with the great guys at WHYTE BIKES have donated a Whyte hardtail cross-country mountain bike as first prize.
 All entrants aged under 18yr. on the day and who complete the course will be entered into the prize draw.

 HQ & Start/Finish Winchcombe Community School, Greet Road, Winchcombe, Glos OS Sheet 163 GR025295